Permafrost/Tundra/README.md

     * `$content.type` is the MIME media type that describes the format of the resulting serialized content:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix, must be specified.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix, must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix, must be specified.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix, must be specified.

     * `$schema` is the fully-qualified name of the parsing schema to use when serializing the document to [XML] or Flat File content, and can have the